jimhigson/oboe.js/writing/main/5_Implementation.md

 required not to surpass a certain size so this also checked on every save.
 Because Oboe is a small, tightly focused project the majority of the programming time is spent refactoring already working code.
-Running tests on save provides quick feedback so that mistakes are found as soon as they are made, before my mind has moved on to the next context.
+Running tests on save provides quick feedback so that mistakes are found before my mind has moved on to the next context.
 Agile practitioners emphasise the importance of tests that execute quickly [@cleancode p.314:T9] -- Oboe's 220 unit and component tests run in less than a second so discovering programming mistakes is almost instant.
-If the "content of any medium is always another medium” [@media p.8], we might say that the content of programming is the effect that is realised by its execution.
+If the "content of any medium is always another medium” [@media p.8], we might say that the content of programming is the process that is realised by its execution.
 A person working in a physical medium sees the thing they are making but the programmer does usually not see their program's execution simultaneously as they create.
-Conway notes that an artisan works by transform-in-place "start with the working material in place and you step by step transform it into its final form" whereas software is created through intermediate proxies, and attempts to close this gap by merging programming with the results of programming [@humanize pp.8-9].
-I feel that if we bring together the medium and the message by viewing the effect of code while we write it, we can build as a series of small, iterative, correct steps and programming can be more explorative and expressive.
+Conway notes that an artisan works by transform-in-place "start with the working material in place and you step by step transform it into its final form," but software is created through intermediate proxies.
+He attempts to close this gap by merging programming with the results of programming [@humanize pp.8-9].
+I feel that if we bring together the medium and the message by viewing the result of code while we write it, we can build as a series of small, iterative, correct steps and programming can be more explorative and expressive.
+Running the tests subtly, automatically hundreds of times per day builds isn't merely convenient, this build process makes me a better programmer.

-Integration tests are not run on save, they intentionally simulate a slow network so they take some time to run.
-I'd already have started the next work by the time they complete.
+Integration tests are not run on save.
+They intentionally simulate a slow network so they take some time to run and I'd already have started the next micro-task by the time they complete.
 Oboe is version controlled using git and hosted on github.
 The integration tests are used as the final check before a branch in git is merged into the master.